4 Maccabees 1

 1The subject that I am about to discuss is most philosophical, namely, whether devout reason is sovereign over the passions; and I think it is right for me to praise virtue greatly.

 The author announces his theme with the formal gravity of a Greek philosopher.
 He is not going to tell a story first and draw conclusions later.
-He states the thesis upfront: "devout reason is sovereign over the passions."
-Everything that follows is proof.
-The question is not whether reason can master the passions (a question a Greek rationalist might ask), but whether devout reason—reason shaped by piety, by devotion to God and His law—is sovereign.
-This is a claim no Greek rationalist would make.
+He states the thesis upfront and lets everything that follows serve as proof.
+Notice the one word that changes everything: devout.
+A Greek rationalist might ask whether reason can master the passions.
+This author asks whether reason shaped by piety, by devotion to God and His law, is sovereign.
+That is a claim no rationalist would make.
 It is thoroughly Jewish.
-1 2

 2For it seems to me that philosophy is the discipline of wisdom, of which wisdom is the highest virtue.

-Philosophy—the love of wisdom—is a discipline.
+Philosophy - the love of wisdom - is a discipline.
 It is not idle speculation.
 It is the training of the soul.
-And the highest virtue is not courage or justice alone, but wisdom itself: the knowledge of what is truly good and the will to pursue it3.
+And the highest virtue is not courage or justice alone, but wisdom itself: the knowledge of what is truly good and the will to pursue it.

 3Now the virtues are four, and over all of them does devout reason rule: moderation, and justice, and courage, and wisdom.